loconomics/loconomics/docs/Contributor Guidelines.md

 We use [jshint](http://jshint.com/) to validate and enforce some good practices, helping reduce the number of bugs.
 Every commit must pass the jshint rules.

 We split source files in modules, following the [CommonJS](http://wiki.commonjs.org/wiki/Modules/1.1) syntax.
-We use a preprocessor, [Browserify](http://browserify.org/), to bundled the modules in a few files.
+We use a preprocessor, [Browserify](http://browserify.org/), to bundle the modules in a few files.

-**Hint**: the *[debugger;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger)* javascript statement can be used for easier debugging, but remember to remove before commit your changes.
+**Hint**: the *[debugger;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger)* javascript statement can be used for easier debugging, but remember to remove it before commiting your changes.

 ## HTML

 We use HTML5.

-Since we use the [KnockoutJS](http://knockoutjs.com/) library, there are a lot of 'data-bind' attributes, with javascript syntax in the value; this is used to connect elements with data generated from javascript files, while the javascript inside the 'data-bind' attribute must be kept at minimum as needed (avoid large or complex expressions, if can be just a variable assignement the better).
+Since we use the [KnockoutJS](http://knockoutjs.com/) library, there are a lot of 'data-bind' attributes, with javascript syntax in the value; this is used to connect elements with data generated from javascript files, while the javascript inside the 'data-bind' attribute must be kept at minimum as needed (avoid large or complex expressions, it's better if it can be just a variable assignement).
-We use 'custom-elements' syntax sometimes at the HTML, for components created with KnockoutJS.
+We use 'custom-elements' syntax sometimes in the HTML, for components created with KnockoutJS.

 We use a preprocessor, [Bliss](https://github.com/cstivers78/bliss) at the minimum; it uses Asp.net Razor-like syntax, adapted for javascript.
 Generally, we use it only at the files wrapping all the html (examples: app.js.html, web.js.html).